-A. - H. (text unchanged)

-I. Medical Cannabis.

-- (1) The administration of medical cannabis by a caregiver to a child who is a qualifying medical cannabis patient is governed by COMAR 10.62.01-10.62.37. - (2) The administration of medical cannabis that includes smoking or vaping is prohibited. - .05 [Smoking] Alcohol, Tobacco, Cannabis, and Other Drugs. - [A. Except as specified in §B of this regulation, smoking is prohibited: - (1) At all times in any indoor area of a child care center; and - (2) During the center's hours of operation, in any outdoor area of the center which is approved for child care use. - B. In a small center located in a private residence, smoking is prohibited during the center's hours of operation in any indoor or outdoor area approved for child care use.] - A. If a resident smokes or vapes any substance, including but not limited to tobacco or cannabis, the provider shall make this known in advance to parents who are considering placing their children in the center's care. - B. A resident may not consume alcohol, smoke, or vape in the immediate presence of a child in care. - C. A provider and any other individual who has child care responsibilities may not consume alcohol, smoke, or vape in the immediate presence of a child in care. - D. During the center's hours of operation, if an enrolled child is or will be on the premises, the provider or any other individual who has child care responsibilities may not smoke or vape or permit smoking or vaping in any indoor or outdoor area approved for child care use. - E. A provider and any other individual who has child care responsibilities may not consume or be under the influence of alcohol, cannabis, or an illegal or nonprescribed controlled dangerous substance while: - (1) Present at the child care center during the center's hours of operation; - (2) Providing or assisting with the care of children during an off-site program activity or during transport. - F. A provider and any other individual who has child care responsibilities shall ensure that all alcohol, tobacco, cannabis, cannabis edibles, and smoking and vaping paraphernalia and byproducts are kept out of the reach of the children in care. - [.06 Alcohol and Drugs.
+- A.-H. (text unchanged) - I. Medical Cannabis. - (1) The administration of medical cannabis by a caregiver to a child who is a qualifying medical cannabis patient is governed by COMAR 10.62.01-10.62.37. - (2) The administration of medical cannabis that includes smoking or vaping is prohibited.

+.05 [Smoking] Alcohol, Tobacco, Cannabis, and Other Drugs.

+- [A. Except as specified in §B of this regulation, smoking is prohibited: - (1) At all times in any indoor area of a child care center; and - (2) During the center's hours of operation, in any outdoor area of the center which is approved for child care use. - B. In a small center located in a private residence, smoking is prohibited during the center's hours of operation in any indoor or outdoor area approved for child care use.] - A. If a resident smokes or vapes any substance, including but not limited to tobacco or cannabis, the provider shall make this known in advance to parents who are considering placing their children in the center's care. - B. A resident may not consume alcohol during the center's approved hours of operation. - C. A provider and any other individual may not consume alcohol during the center's approved hours of operation. - D. During the center's hours of operation, if an enrolled child is or will be on the premises, the provider or any other individual may not smoke or vape or permit smoking or vaping in any indoor or outdoor area approved for child care use. - E. A provider and any other individual may not consume or be under the influence of alcohol, cannabis, or an illegal or nonprescribed controlled dangerous substance while: - (1) Present at the child care center during the center's hours of operation; or - (2) Providing or assisting with the care of children during an off-site program activity or during transport. - F. A provider and any other individual shall ensure that all alcohol, tobacco, cannabis, cannabis edibles, and smoking and vaping paraphernalia and byproducts are kept out of the reach of the children in care.

+[.06 Alcohol and Drugs.